What is an economist?

 How much do economists make?

 Economist salaries will vary by experience, industry, education, location, and organization size.
-In this field, salaries can be particularly influenced by the individual’s level of education, the specialization within economics, and how well-established the institution or company employing them is in its respective industry.
+In this field, salaries can be particularly influenced by their level of education, specialization within economics, and how well-established the institution or company employing them is in its respective industry.

 Highest paying industries